otammato/backup_and_restore/README.md

 <br>

-## 2. Cloud-based backup and restore with AWS Backup
+## 2. Cloud-based backup and restore of the RDS instance with AWS Backup

 <details markdown=1><summary markdown="span"> 2.1.
 Create and connect instances</summary>